Douki: House of Torture (2025–present)

 On June 15, 2025, at Dominion 6.15 in Osaka-jo Hall, Douki turned heel and joined House of Torture.
 Douki would team with Sho to win the IWGP Junior Heavyweight Tag Team Championship from Master Wato and Yoh.
 On October 6, Douki defeated El Desperado to win the IWGP Junior Heavyweight Championship for the second time, making him a double champion.

+Douki and Sho would lose the tag titles on January 5, 2026 at New Year Dash!! to the Ichiban Sweet Boys (Kosei Fujita and Robbie Eagles), ending their reign at 204 days.
+In the following months, Douki would successfully defended his Junior Heavyweight title against El Desperado, Yoh, and Tiger Mask before losing it to Yoh in a rematch on June 14 at Dominion 6.14 in Osaka-jo Hall, ending his reign at 251 days.